Loading...

 How to consume Egg White, Vegetable Salad (Tossed Without Dressing) without glucose spikes

-Include a portion of healthy fats such as avocado, a drizzle of olive oil, or a handful of nuts like almonds or walnuts to your salad.
-This can help slow down the absorption of glucose.
+Add a small portion of avocado or a handful of nuts like almonds or walnuts to your salad.
+These healthy fats can help slow down the absorption of glucose.

 Add Whole Grains